OsaidAlhomedy/city-explorer/README.md

 ---

-Name of feature: Front end development
+Name of feature: Front-end development

 Estimate of time needed to complete: 2 hours